-A spin on a traditional Brandy Old Fashioned but the the slightly spicy addition of candied ginger and ginger ale.
+A Ginger Brandy Old Fashioned adds candied ginger and ginger ale to the classic brandy cocktail.
 Perfect for fall and the Holidays!

 - Ginger ale